voltrondata-labs/ursabot/README.md

   --get-builder-names
 ```

-If someone wants to use this feature then please raise an issue, because it requires custom credentials.
+If someone wants to use this feature then please raise an issue, because it
+requires custom credentials.

-## Running Ursabot
+## Run a local instance of Ursabot

+Running it locally helps with the development and testing new feature and/or
+debugging issues without touching the production instance.

-Intallation requires at least Python 3.6:
+Installation requires at least Python 3.6:

 ```bash
 pip install -e ursabot